1. Our infrastructure drives economic growth

-Our business e-services are used by 12,000 organisations and 140,000 individual users.
 Our customers rely on our IT services so it’s vitally important we keep our IT engine going.

 2. We’re working on some serious digital projects

-We’re an ambitious organisation and we want to become the world’s leading land registry for speed and simplicity and an open approach to data.
+We’re an ambitious organisation and want to become the world’s leading land registry for speed and simplicity and an open approach to data.

-Working in our Digital, Data and Technology Directorate you could be involved in building one of our new services such as Digital Mortgage or our Workflow system.
+Working in our Digital, Data and Technology Directorate you could be involved in building one of our new services such as our Digital Mortgage or Workflow system.
 We’re designing our digital services based on user need and as a public service, it’s a good feeling to know you’re making a difference.